KCYO Audition Information

 What commitment is required from you?

 The orchestra meets three times a year for intensive coaching and rehearsal on four or five day residential courses during school holiday periods at New Year, Easter and late August.
-Each course concludes with a public performance, in concert halls around Kent.
+Each course finishes with a public performance in concert halls around Kent.
 The orchestra studies a rich variety of repertoire with professional conductors and tutors from all of the major UK orchestras.
 Members of KCYO work hard but also have plenty of time to socialise, study and establish firm and lasting friendships.

 What to expect at your audition

 The audition panel comprises a professional instrumentalist and the KCYO Manager.
 A professional accompanist is provided whose views are also taken into account.
 The audition is led by the professional instrumentalist who may ask you to play sections of the music again to test your versatility and responsiveness to musical suggestion.
 It is rather like a mini masterclass or rehearsal.
 He/she is responsible for ranking you and the other applicants in order of merit.
 Applicants are then recruited according to the number of vacancies in the orchestra for that instrument.